AcademySoftwareFoundation/MaterialX/source/README.md

 The unit tests are located in the [MaterialXTest](MaterialXTest/README.md) module.

 This includes tests for core and shader generation.
+The tests executed are based on what build options have been enabled.
 The test suite for this resides [here](../documents/TestSuite).

 ## Build Options
 By default MaterialXCore, MaterialXFormat and MaterialXGenShader are built.